andrew-codechimp/HA-Andrews-Arnold-Quota/README.md

 Installation via HACS is recommended, but a manual setup is supported.

-1. Manually copy custom_components/andrews_arnold_quota folder from the latest release to custom_components folder in your config folder.
+* You should take the latest [published release](https://github.com/andrew-codechimp/ha-andrews-arnold-quota/releases).
+* To install, place the contents of `custom_components` into the `<config directory>/custom_components` folder of your Home Assistant installation.
-1. Restart Home Assistant.
+* Restart Home Assistant.
-1. In the HA UI go to "Configuration" -> "Integrations" click "+" and search for "Andrews & Arnold Quota"
+* In the HA UI go to "Configuration" -> "Integrations" click "+" and search for "Andrews & Arnold Quota"

 </details>